Dhruvarora13/CodingQues/README.md

 12. KADANES ALGORITHM  TO find max sum of subarray?    --Kadanes.java

 13. Write  code in java to print the Inverse of the number inputed by the user?      --Inverse.java

+14. Write the code in Java Rotate the Number By K rotation?     --RotateTheNumber.java

+15. Write the code in java to display the GCD and LCM of two number?       --FindGCDnLCM.java